-Visitors have an area of mixed woodland and heathland about the size of 140 football pitches to explore.
-Within the site there is an iron age hill fort, a series of impressive quarries which supplied stone for some of Shropshire’s castles and churches, and a cave hewn into the sandstone, which is said to have been the hideout of the medieval outlaw Humphrey & his horse, Beelzebub.
+Nesscliffe, Kynaston’s Cave & The Cliffe is an area of mixed woodland and heathland about the size of 140 football pitches to explore.
+Within the site there is an iron age hill fort, a series of impressive quarries which supplied stone for some of Shropshire’s castles and churches, and a cave hewn into the sandstone, which is said to have been the hideout of the medieval outlaw Humphrey Kynaston & his horse, Beelzebub. (reputably, he was a bit of a benevolent Robin Hood character)

-There is also another large area to the North called the Cliffe. offering panoramic views and a great habitat for butterflies.
+There is also another large area to the North called the Cliffe.
+There are wonderful panoramic views over Shropshire towards Oswestry, Rodney’s Pillar and melverley.
+It’s a great habitat for butterflies.
 Look out for the whortleberries.

 Some paths will be accessible with an “all terrain” push chair.
 Not suitable for wheelchairs.